YOUR ATTORNEYS AFTER A NURSING HOME ABUSE INJURY

 Residents have the right to be free of all types of abuse: verbal, sexual, physical, and mental.
 They also have the right to be free of any physical or chemical restraint used for either disciplinary purposes or for convenience.
 Restraints can only be used if necessary for medical conditions and to ensure the safety of the resident and others.
 They have the right to general quality care and the right to be evaluated and informed of their medical condition.
 Residents also have the right to complain without fear of retaliation.
 Additionally, residents have the right to refuse treatment and the right to choose their own doctor.

 If You Live In Connecticut, Get Our Help

 If you or someone that you love has been wrongfully injured, contact the team of experienced, dependable legal professionals here at our firm.
 As part of the comprehensive legal services we proudly offer:

 - Flexible appointment schedule

 - Home visits for clients without transportation

 - Personal service through the Perkins case management system

 Jonathan Perkins Injury Lawyers operates on a contingency fee basis – if you do not receive money, we do not get paid.
 Contact us today.
 Our attorneys have over 140 years of combined legal experience and the knowledge and resources to handle your nursing home abuse lawsuit.
 We can help to guide you safely through each step of the personal injury litigation process and will fight for your MAXIMUM injury compensation.

-We have offices in New Haven, Bridgeport, Hartford, Waterbury and New London and a team of investigators ready visit you to discuss your new case anywhere in or out of Connecticut.
+We have offices in New Haven, Bridgeport, Hartford, Waterbury, and New London.
+We have a team of investigators ready to visit you to discuss your new case anywhere in or out of Connecticut.
 We can provide the help you need now.
 To find out more, please contact us at 800-PERKINS.